Dysplasia epiphysealis hemimelica or Trevor disease rare, a non-hereditary disease characterized by osteochondromas arising from the epiphyses.

 Hard painless swelling or a mass on one side of a joint and stiffness are common complaints.

 There would be deformity and muscle wasting in the area.
 Limb length discrepancy could be present.
-Sometimes, problem of joint locking can also be complained.
+Sometimes, the problem of joint locking can also be complained.

 Radiographs show an irregular mass with focal ossification arising from one side of the affected epiphysis.
 Widening of the joint may be noted.

-CT is able to define relation between the mass and its parent bone.
+CT is able to define a relation between the mass and its parent bone.
 It also is useful for evaluation of the articular cartilage and soft tissue.

 MRI depicts the unossified cartilaginous mass and status of the articular cartilage in detail.
 It is able to differentiate abnormal epiphyseal growth from the main epiphysis.